 - normal climate variability.

-The 2015 and 2018 methods manage yearly variations through the uncertainty buffer:
+The 2015 and 2018 methods manage yearly variations through the uncertainty buffer.

-Projects can report on a maximum of 2 years.
 For multi-year reporting periods under the 2013 method, abatement must be calculated by adding the annual abatement for each calendar year of the reporting period.
 This is regardless of whether annual abatement for any year is a positive or negative amount.
-For further information, refer to refer to multiple year reports for savanna fire management projects.

 How to calculate sequestration

-Sequestration rewards ACCUs for annual planned burning and for storing the carbon in dead organic matter, such as logs and branches that would otherwise be burned in wildfires.
+- storing the carbon in dead organic matter, such as logs and branches that would otherwise be burned in wildfires.

 Net abatement from sequestration is the mean annual difference between the carbon stored during the project years and during the baseline period.
+This shows the difference in carbon stored with the change of fire management practices.

 All projects under the sequestration method are subject to permanence obligations.